quantify-os/quantify-core/README.rst

 Quantify-scheduler is the module that contains a toolchain for writing quantum programs.
 It is designed for experimentalists to easily define complex experiments, and produces synchronized pulse schedules to be distributed to control hardware.

-This includes:
+The first full release will include:

 * Define procedures at the level of quantum Gates, arbitrary Pulses or a combination of the two.
 * Resource management.
 * Hardware independent internal representation.
-* Multiple frontends (QASM, IBM Qiskit, etc.).
+* Support for multiple frontends (QASM, IBM Qiskit, etc.).
 * Multiple (hardware) backends.